bolito2/disney-/README.md

 Most of the outputs aren't very interesting, but sometimes you get names that seem what GPT-3 or other reputable algorithm would output if it had consumed the strain that it was trying to name, so pretty good results overall for what i was expecting.

 ### Custom training
 If you want you can also train the network at your taste.
 Keep in mind that I don't work at Google so this may take some time to train even though it is a pretty shitty model.
-To train it from scratch you have to delete the file parameters.h5, or else it will keep training over those parameters.
+To train it from scratch you have to delete the file parameters.npz, or else it will keep training over those parameters.
 The command is the following:
 ```bash
 python weed_lmao.py train
 ```